teonet-co/teonpcli/README.md

 # Teonet native C++JS client server

-## Project description
+## Projects description

-The main Project Goal is Creating native Web | Phonegap | Node Teonet Client which used basic C/C++ teonet client to connect to Teonet L0 server.
+The main Projects Goal is Creating native Web | Phonegap | Node Teonet Client which used basic C/C++ teonet client to connect to Teonet L0 server.

 Todo this we create complecs client with several components (see picture below):